ros2/ros2_documentation/source/Tutorials/Developing-a-ROS-2-Package.rst

    :local:

 This tutorial will teach you how to create your first ROS 2 application.
-It is intended for developers who want to learn how to create custom packages in ROS 2, not for people who want to use ROS 2 with it's existing packages.
+It is intended for developers who want to learn how to create custom packages in ROS 2, not for people who want to use ROS 2 with its existing packages.

 Prerequisites
 -------------